seanbutler/3DWebTechCourse/_worksheets/01-ToolingUp.markdown

 ## Introduction

-Three.js is a Javascript library, which means setting up your development environment is very easy.
-Javascript the only requirements are a text editor and a web browser.
+Three.js is a Javascript library for creating 3d graphics on web pages.
+Javascript libraries are text which means setting up your development environment is very easy.

+For javascript development, the only requirements are a text editor and a web browser.
 That being said, text editors with features such as syntax highlighting/folding, bracket matching, a document map, and so on - such as Notepad++ or Sublime Text - will provide a better coding experience.

 ## Step 1 - Discover Three.js